reststate/reststate-client/docs/Reading Data.md

 ## loadRelated

-Finally, to load records related via JSON API relationships, use the `loadRelated` method.
+Finally, to load records related via JSON:API relationships, use the `loadRelated` method.
 A nested resource URL is constructed like `categories/27/widgets`.
 (In the future we will look into using HATEOAS to let the server tell us the relationship URL).

 ```javascript
 const parent = {